Tlor813/Google-Doodle_TL/README.md

-# My Topic Google Doodle
+# Valentine's Google Doodle

-50+ words about your Google Doodle.
+A Valentines Goodle Doodle.
+Includes a lonely panda writing letters to her crush and falls asleep and daydreams about receiving valentine's gifts.

 ## Collage